 - Are you an apple fan?
 Pick up an "Apple Passport" when you visit and make tasting notes as you enjoy adventures in flavors all through apple season!.

-AKA Katja.
 Sweet-tart with a fruity flavor and tender breaking texture.
-Developed in Sweden.
+Also known as Katja, it was developed in Sweden, Circa 1966.
 Ripens in late July.
-Circa 1966.

 Sweet with a complex, intense, aromatic, tropical flavor.
-An old Irish apple with a hard, breaking texture and a short storage life.
-Ripens in late July.
-Circa 1802.
+It has hard, breaking texture and short storage life.
+Circa 1802, an old Irish variety.
+Ripens early August.

-Sweet-tart with a unique fruity flavor and a crisp breaking texture.
-Originated in Nova Scotia, Canada, and has a very short storage life.
+Sweet-tart with a unique, fruity flavor and a crisp, breaking texture.
+It has very finite storage life.
+Circa 1950, originally from Nova Scotia, Canada.
 Ripens in late August.
-Circa 1950.

-Sweet, mildly-fruity flavored apple with a firm breaking texture.
-Honeycrisp is one of its parents.
+Sweet, mildly-fruity apple with firm, breaking texture.
+A recent introduction, one of it's parents is Honeycrisp.
 Ripens in late August.
-Recent introduction.

-Sweet with a complex, aromatic, fruity flavor.
-A small apple originally from England and believed to have originally been called Golden Winter Pearmain.
+Sweet with a complex, aromatic, fruity flavor with breaking, crisp texture.
+Originally from England, circa 1800, it is believed to have originally been called Golden Winter Pearmain.
 Ripens in late August.
-Circa 1800.